Sidaroth/teaching.differential.equations/README.md

 This project is intended to be used as the development part of two research & development projects at NTNU in Gjøvik, Norway.
 Specifically for advanced project work, and my Master's Thesis.

-Updates will come periodically.
-Expect major refactoring in the near future.

 ## External Assets used
 - Unreal Starter Content
 - https://docs.unrealengine.com/latest/INT/Resources/Showcases/RealisticRendering/